SiliconLabs/simplicity_sdk/app/bluetooth/example/bt_cs_ncp/readme.md

 ## Usage

 Build and flash the application.
 Use the "bt_cs_host" host sample application to connect to it.
 If the host was started with any initiator instance, it will scan for a reflectors advertising with the "CS RFLCT" device name.
 If started with reflector instances, it will start advertising.
 When an initiator instance finds a reflector, it will create a connection between them and will start the distance measurement process.
 The initiator estimates the distance, and displays them in the command line terminal.

+## Resource optimization
+- Flash usage can be reduced by
+  - removing "Bluetooth controller anchor selection" component if no multiple reflector connection is required,
+  - turning off some of the "Supported features" in "CS Ranging Service Server" component.
+Note that "Real-Time Ranging Data" feature is used by default on the Initiator,
+  - turning off "Logging" in "CS Reflector" and "CS Initiator" component or completely in "Application"- "Utility" -"Log" component,
+- RAM usage can be reduced by
+  - decreasing the "Max number of connections reserved for user" in Bluetooth "Connection" component configuration to the required amount.
+  - decreasing the "Maximum initiator connections" in "CS Initiator" component configuration to the required amount,
+  - decreasing "Maximum ranging data size" in "CS Initiator" component configuration.
+Note that "Maximum ranging data size" should be enough to store Ranging Data in format defined in RAS specification.
+  - decreasing "Procedure maximum length" or "Procedure per connection" "CS Ranging Service Server" component configuration.
+Note that reducing "Procedure maximum length" also affects the maximum number of procedures that can be stored in the buffer in case of RAS On-Demand mode,
+  - reducing "Buffer memory size for Bluetooth stack" in "Bluetooth Core" component configuration if the "Maximum initiator connections" is changed to create less than 4 initiator instances.

 ## Troubleshooting